rnemeth90/rnemeth90.github.io/content/posts/2022-09-06-go-mod-replace copy.md

 Following the **\-replace** is first what you want to replace, then an equals sign, then what you’re replacing it with.

-Hopefully this helps someone else get a quick answer to “how do I do this” in the future 🙂
+Hopefully this helps someone who was stuck with this like me 🙂